 - 1 representative from the College of Technology

-- Two at-large tenured faculty representatives, serving with vote
+- Two at-large non-administrative tenured faculty representatives, serving with vote

-- Two at-large untenured/tenure track (assistant or associate professors) representatives.
-Untenured and tenure-track representatives serve with vote, except on matters related to review of internal grants and review of research centers and institutes.
+- Two at-large non-administrative, untenured/tenure track representatives (assistant professors).
+Untenured/tenure track representatives serve with vote, except on matters related to review of internal grants and review of research centers and institutes.